 I love this cake!!!
 I made it several ways: with white chocolate frosting, with whipped cream and cherries and even with chocolate ganache.
 Each time it was perfect and everyone loved it!!!
 Thank you Elise!!!!!!
 This is the best chocolate cake!!!!!

 Made this for Easter and everyone loved it.
 I will so be making it next time with a chocolate stout.
-Thanks [email protected]
+Thanks [email protected] for the suggestion.

 I have used a similar recipe for years only big difference is that the sugar isn’t added to the saucepan, but kept with the dry ingredients.
 Though I like cream cheese icing on some things, a ganache drizzled over the top takes the cake to an entirely new level for chocolate lovers (dark chocolate chips, coffee [or whipping] cream, pinch of instant coffee: warm in microwave in 15 second bursts until you can mix ingredients into a smooth, shiny sauce.
 Don’t overheat/heat too fast or it seizes.
 Sometime I’ll add a dash of coffee or chocolate liqueur).